mlflanagan/hello-world/README.md

 - After merging and deleting the update-readme branch, clean up your local repo
   with:
   - git checkout main to make the main branch active
-  - git pull to merge the remote changes with the local maion branch
+  - git pull to merge the remote changes with the local main branch
   - git branch -d update-readme to delete the update-readme branch in the local repo